isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         "command": "gss-tsig-get-all"
     }

-An example response returning 1 GSS-TSIG servers and 1 keys:
+Here is an example of a response returning one GSS-TSIG server and one key:

 .. code-block:: json